-Budget 2013: what does it mean for the real-estate sector?
+Budget 2013: what does it mean for real estate? - .PDF file.

 On 20 March, George Osborne delivered a budget for an ‘aspiration nation’, but there was little in there to excite the real-estate sector apart from on housing.
 There was also news on planning reform, infrastructure and a strengthening of the resolve to crack down on tax avoidance.
 There was no mention of business rates, however, which will leave many disappointed.